evilpan/gptcli/README.md

 # Prepare

 1. clone this repo
-2. pip3 install -U requirements.txt
+2. pip3 install -U -r requirements.txt
 3. get your apikey from <https://platform.openai.com/account/api-keys> and put it in `.key`

-> NOTE: `readline` only works on Linux/macOS

 # Run